bare92/micropyzzotmet/README.md

 ```

 For that reason, the safest way to run the package at the moment is **from the repository root**, not from an arbitrary working directory.

+This means that, although installation from PyPI is now available, some workflows may still be easiest when launched from a repository checkout until all repository-relative paths are fully removed from the runtime code.

 ### `era_file` currently acts as a download switch